-A Classroom Walkthroughs sheet was developed by the faculty this past summer 2017 with a focus on standards-based instruction.
+A Classroom Walkthroughs sheet was developed by the faculty with a focus on standards-based instruction.
 Administrators, peer coaches, and colleagues that visit classrooms can use the carbon copy Classroom Walkthroughs (CWT) sheet to check off what is observed and immediately leave behind feedback.
-The original CWT sheet will be collected from all and this data will be reviewed on a weekly bases and shared with the faculty.
+The original CWT sheet will be collected from all and this data will be reviewed on a weekly basis and shared with the faculty.